I-No: Conception and inspiration

 When developing X2, they originally considered bringing back the character Justice, the final boss from the original Guilty Gear, as a playable character.
 Series creator Daisuke Ishiwatari however wanted instead to explore a new character that was based on several aspects of Justice, feeling that simply bringing Justice back would diminish some of their impact.
 When developing I-No, he gave her a "wizard-like" silhouette, while wanting to push the "limits of eroticism" with her design.
 He emphasized this in particular with how he drew her guitar, aiming to avoid making it feel like attacking with a baseball bat and instead appear erotic in motion, trying to plan out movements that felt interesting to watch.
 He wanted her color scheme to be a departure from that seen with previous Guilty Gear characters, giving her overall appearance, and heavily detailed her guitar.
 When project manager and animator Toshimichi Mori suggested just drawing the guitar as glossy, Ishiwatari refused and insisted that "Whatever it takes, draw it in every detail!"

 While the concept originally started as a wizard, they felt the design would be too plain for Guilty Gear universe.
 It was considered to give her a large iron club, before deciding to make her look like a "delinquent".
 Going with a combination of a wizard and a musician, Ishiwatari stated it changed as he added his own tastes, wanting to portray someone that was "absolutely evil", but also the "ultimate erotic character".
 To complete the aesthetic, her guitar was meant to take the place of a witch's broom, allowing her to fly while straddling it.
-His concept art focused focused not only on heavily detailing her props such as her hat and guitar, but also the shape of her breasts under her jacket and her underwear, with several pieces depicting her near nude.
+His concept art focused not only on heavily detailing her props such as her hat and guitar, but also the shape of her breasts under her jacket and her underwear, with several pieces depicting her near nude.
 Her name was inspired by musician Brian Eno, while physically she was based on musician Ringo Sheena.
 Ishiwatari stated the similarity was not originally intentional, and came about due to modelling her after "the most feminine person" he knew, even giving I-No a beauty mark in the same position as Sheena's.
 He noted that when coming up with the design, he even considered asking her to provide the character's voice.
 A key element Ishiwatari had in his mind regarding her character was "the fear of women from my perspective", and when illustrating her tried to maintain that image by changing her characteristics in various ways.
 In-game, I-No is often portrayed in "lewd situations" according to Ishiwatari, something he felt was a key part of her character.